amckinnell/RubyMineTips/Exclude-Directories.md

 Not all directories in your root folder need to visible.
 Not all directories in your root folder need to show up in search results.

+On my current project I have excluded these folders: _coverage_, _log_, and _tmp_.

-Note: you can see all directories by choosing the _Project_ scope.
+Note: you can always see all directories in the root folder by choosing the _Project_ scope.

 **Mechanism**